BU-CS320/Fall-2018/assignments/week1/lab1/README.md

 # Lab 1

+If you are a mac user and you are may need to follow the instructions under [mac-hints.md](mac-hints.md).

 ## Setup
 * Install the latest version(8.4.3) of [Haskell Platform](https://www.haskell.org/platform/)
   * Open your terminal and type ```ghci``` you should see ```GHCi, version 8.4.3: http://www.haskell.org/ghc/  :? for help```